 How much fiber do we need a day?

-The recommended dietary fiber intake for children and adults is 14 gr per 1000 kcal per day.
-This means that we should consume at least 28 gr of fiber on a 2000 calorie diet (3).
+The recommended daily fiber intake is 14g per 1000 kcal.
+So, most people should consume at least 28g of fiber a day (3).

-Only about 6% of people consume more than 14 grams of fiber per 1000 calories.
-On the contrary, most people consume only half of the recommended level (1).
+Unfortunately, only about 6% of people consume the recommended daily fiber dose.
+Actually, most people consume only half of the recommended level (1).

 Health benefits of a high fiber diet

 Fiber is important for our good health.
 Consuming adequate amounts of fiber daily has been linked to significantly lower risk of developing (2):

 Eating more fiber can provide extra health benefits, such as low blood pressure and low LDL-cholesterol (1).

 Scientists examined 252 women for a 20-month period.
 They found that each 1 extra gram of fiber per 1000 kcal can reduce body weight and body fat percentage by 0.25% (1).

 On the contrary, even consuming 1g of fiber less per 1000 kcal can prevent body fat loss.
 In general, high fiber diets can lower body weight, BMI, waist circumference, and chronic inflammation (1).
 Fruits, such as bananas, help us consume adequate dietary fiber.